chen709847237/SSL-GCN/README.md

 * rdkit 2020.09.1

 ## Model and Data
-1. Models and data used for reproducing experiments are available at: [Here](https://drive.google.com/drive/folders/1DXHppIKO0vNqvpGrFAQyqnBodi3dr3fX?usp=sharing)
+Models and data used for reproducing experiments are available at: [Here](https://drive.google.com/drive/folders/1DXHppIKO0vNqvpGrFAQyqnBodi3dr3fX?usp=sharing)
-2. Final production models for peptide activity prediction are available at: ```./prediction/model/```

 ## Run the script
 ### 1. Reproducing Experiments